xxy39/HMM-DM/README.md

 HMM-DM requires R installed.
 Ideally it is run in a Linux/Unix system.
 This program includes one document and two folders:
 _____________________________________________________________________________________________________________

-HMM.DM.user.manual.pdf:	A copy of the user manual
+HMM.DM.user.manual.v2.pdf:	A copy of the user manual

+HMM.DM.manuscript.pdf: a copy of HMM-DM manuscript

 HMM.DM.code: A folder containing all R source code files used for HMM-DM.